Computation of Feasible Assume-Guarantee Contracts: A Resilience-based Approach: Case Study: DC Microgrid

 The considered bus parameters are $C_1=2.2 \mu \mathrm{~F}, C_2=$ $1.9 \mu \mathrm{~F}, C_3=1.5 \mu \mathrm{~F}, C_4=C_5=1.7 \mu \mathrm{~F}$, and the network parameters are $G_{12}=5.2 \Omega^{-1}, G_{13}=4.6 \Omega^{-1}, G_{14}=4.5 \Omega^{-1}$, $G_{24}=6 \Omega^{-1}, G_{25}=3.1 \Omega^{-1}, G_{34}=5.6 \Omega^{-1}, G_{15}=G_{23}=$ $G_{35}=G_{45}=0 \Omega^{-1}$.
 The system is supposed to reach the region with grid nominal voltage $V^{\mathrm{nom}}= 450 \mathrm{~V}$ and $\delta= 0.1 V^{\mathrm{nom}}$ at time step $N=15$.
 Hence, we define the error dynamics as

 where $E:=\operatorname{col}\left(e_i\right) \in \mathbb{R}_0^{+n}$.
 In this case, the target set for the error dynamics will be $\Gamma = [-\delta,\delta]^5$, and the requirement of reaching the target set at time step $N=15$ can be translated to an exact-time reachability specification as $\psi = \nex^N\Gamma$.
 It can be decomposed into the specifications $\psi_i = \nex^{15}\Gamma_i$ for each subsystem, in which $\Gamma_i = [-45,45]$.
 We consider a scenario in which unit 5 is connected to the grid.
 We assume that the load power demands for units 1, 4, and 5 are the same, and these units are demanding 0.3 kW each.
 Source power injections are positive and both are limited to 8 kW.
-The inputs $u_2$ and $u_3$ are set to stabilize the system around the nominal voltage.
+Inputs $u_2$ and $u_3$ serve as feedback controllers, with the gain adjusted to stabilize the system at the nominal voltage.

 We apply Algorithm~\ref{Alg: AG FS 2} to find the assumptions $\mathcal{A}_i$ that guarantee the satisfaction of specifications $\psi_i = \nex^N \Gamma_i$ for all $i \in \mathbb{N}_5$.
 We use the SMT-based approach and \(\mathsf{dReal}\) in step 3 of the algorithm as explained in Section~\ref{sec com nonl}.
-We find the following assumptions for each $\Sigma_i$: $\mathcal{A}_1 = [-36.33,36,33]$, $\mathcal{A}_2 = [-50.24,50.24]$, $\mathcal{A}_3 = [-51.17,51.17]$, $\mathcal{A}_4 = [-75.66,75.66]$, $\mathcal{A}_5 = [-24.73,24.73]$.
+We find the following assumptions for each $\Sigma_i$: $\mathcal{A}_1 = [-36.33,36.33]$, $\mathcal{A}_2 = [-50.24,50.24]$, $\mathcal{A}_3 = [-51.17,51.17]$, $\mathcal{A}_4 = [-75.66,75.66]$, $\mathcal{A}_5 = [-24.73,24.73]$.
 To demonstrate the correctness of our results, we randomly select four initial values, \( e_i \), for \( i \in \{1, 2, \ldots, 5\} \) and apply them to the interconnected system.
 As shown in Fig.~\ref{fig: dc micro}, the error in each subsystem converges to the interval \([- 45, + 45]\) by time step 15 and the finite safety specifications defined in the algorithm are satisfied.
 Thus, the voltages \( V \) will converge to the set \( \Gamma \) at $N=15$.